WatchDogStudios/ApertureUI-Docs/apuidocs/docs/faq.md

 ### Is APUI thread safe?

+As of 1.0, APUI is **NOT** Thread Safe.
+Work Towards 1.1 is making the library Thread Safe, and Fully Compatible with consoles(Only works on Xbox & Playstation).

 No guarantees are provided in terms of thread safety.
 Any access into the APUI API from multiple threads need to be synchronized such as by using a mutex.